 STEP FIVE: Make Your Course Selection

-During the application process, we will be in touch with you regarding your course choices.
+After the application process, we will be in touch with you regarding your course choices.
 Once finalized on our end, you will receive information about the classes, which will be available to exchange students during the semester you applied for.
-You will then be asked to complete either an ERASMUS+ Learning Agreement (for ERASMUS+ students only; template available from your home university) or the Course Selection Form for Incoming Exchange Students (non-ERASMUS+ students only).
+You will then be asked to complete either an Erasmus+ Learning Agreement (for Erasmus+ students only; template available from your home university) or the Course Selection Form for Incoming Exchange Students (non-ERASMUS+ students only, see Download section).
 Before submitting it, please discuss your course choices with the Academic Coordinator at your home university.

 Frequently Asked Questions

 At SRH Hochschule Berlin, you may attend classes in English or in German, depending on the study programme you chose.
 In order to follow classes and be able to pass the exams, it is absolutely crucial that your language skills are at a very advanced level.
 The lower your language skills are, the more challenging the classes will be and the more difficult it will be for you to pass the classes.
 We expect your English/German language level to be at least B2.2, but we highly recommend a C.1 level (according to the Common European Framework of Reference for Languages) and you are required to submit proof of that with your application.
 Keep in mind that your language skills directly influence your academic success so it is in your best interest to be as literate as possible in the language of instruction.